 The potential value of both previous trends is made even greater when combined with the third and possibly most important, trend: smartphones, tablets and the advent of continual connectivity.
 This is not just about social as a take-it-with-you-wherever-you-go channel, however.
 The real power comes from leveraging social media communities with the customer-as-a-service concept.
 Here, your most knowledgeable and loyal customers, in addition to being brand advocates, take an active role in delivering customer service by making their product expertise available to your brand’s customer community via social media.

 This peer-to-peer resolution can have the dual benefit of cost reduction and increased customer satisfaction.
 According to Gartner, companies that integrate social communities into customer support realize cost reductions ranging from 10 percent to 50 percent.
 Accenture research shows that companies can also increase the degree of loyalty and advocacy they have with those customers.
 And the concept is bound to grow significantly.
-Gartner predicts that community-based peer-to-peer support, carried out on platforms like Conversocial CROWDS, will quickly replace up to 40 percent of existing phone support.
+Gartner predicts that community-based peer-to-peer support will quickly replace up to 40 percent of existing phone support.